Stabiae: Archaeology

 In 1980 the violent earthquake of Irpinia caused huge damage to the villas and destroyed part of the colonnade of the upper peristyle of Villa San Marco.
 It caused the closure of the excavations to the public.
 Nevertheless, in 1981 part of the courtyard of Villa Arianna was found, inside which were two agricultural wagons, one of which was restored and put on view to the public.
 In the rest of the eighties and nineties, only maintenance and restoration works were carried out, except for a few important events, such as the discovery of substructures at Villa Arianna in 1994 and the gymnasium in 1997.
 The archaeological site was reopened to the public in 1995.

 The year 2004 saw an Italian-American collaboration between the Superintendency of Archaeology of Pompeii, the region of Campania and the University of Maryland to form the non-profit Restoring Ancient Stabiae Foundation (RAS) whose goal was to restore and build an archaeological park.

 The year 2006 was eventful: following clearance on the Varano hill, rooms belonging to the Villa of Anteros and Heracles, already discovered by the Bourbons in 1749, but reburied and lost, were brought to light.
 In July the RAS revealed the upper peristyle of Villa San Marco and in its south-east corner Stabiae's first human skeleton was also found, probably a fugitive who fell victim to falling debris.

-In 2008 Villa San Marco and Villa Arianna were re-explored and in the former three cubicula were discovered behind the peristyle and two latrines and a garden were brought to light, while in the latter part of the great peristyle that looked directly over the sea.
+In 2008 Villa San Marco and Villa Arianna were re-explored and in the former three cubicula were uncovered areas behind the peristyle and two latrines, and a garden was brought to light, with the latter part of the great peristyle looking directly over the sea.

 In 2009 new excavations brought to light a Roman road running along the northern perimeter of Villa San Marco.
 It is a paved road that connected the town of Stabiae with the seashore below: across this artery is a gate to the city and along the walls are a myriad of graffiti and small drawings in charcoal.
-On the other side of the road, a baths area of a new villa was discovered, partly explored in the Bourbon era.
+On the other side of the road, a baths area of a new villa was discovered, partly explored in the Bourbon Era.
 A Roman road also led to the entrance of a domus belonging to the "Ager stabianus".
-In May 2010 a villa dating to the first century was discovered during the work to double the railway track of the Torre Annunziata-Sorrento line of the Circumvesuviana, between the stations of Ponte Persica and Pioppaino.
+In May 2010 a villa dating to the first-century was discovered during the work to double the railway track of the Torre Annunziata-Sorrento line of the Circumvesuviana, between the stations of Ponte Persica and Pioppaino.

-From 2011–14, Columbia University and H2CU (Centro Interuniversitario per la Formazione Internazionale) have been excavating in the Villa San Marco, investigating it as a Roman elite structure and the pre-79 AD history of the site.
+From 2011 to 2014, Columbia University and H2CU (Centro Interuniversitario per la Formazione Internazionale) have been excavating in the Villa San Marco, investigating it as a Roman elite structure and the pre-79 AD history of the site.

 In 2019 excavations in the Piazza Unità d'Italia unearthed an Augustan or Julio-Claudian building and a 4th-century building.